Treatment for breast cancer

 - In recurrent breast cancer or other situations, oncologists may use the following chemotherapy:

 - Xeloda (capecitabine)

-- Radiation therapy: Radiation therapy is used to treat the breast and sometimes surrounding lymph nodes after surgery to prevent recurrence.
-In people with metastatic breast cancer which has spread to their bones, brain or other sites, radiation is often given to reduce the size of the tumor and manage pain or other symptoms.
+- Radiation therapy: Radiation therapy is used to treat the breast and sometimes surrounding after surgery to prevent recurrence.
+In people with breast cancer which has spread to their bones, brain or other sites, radiation is often given to reduce the size of the tumor and manage pain or other symptoms.

 - Anti-HER2 therapy: breast cancer is usually treated with medications that target the protein.

 - Other therapies such as , PARP inhibitors and other targeted therapies are used to treat or advanced breast cancer.
 Additional or genetic testing is often needed to help choose the patients most likely to respond to these treatments.
 These therapies are also being tested for people with early breast cancer within clinical trials.

 The following organizations offer peer support services for people with, or at high risk for breast cancer:

 - Our Message Boards allow people to connect with others who share their situation.
 Once you register, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.